cbalasa/chatbot/README.md

 - While using Chrome can cause hydration errors and you need to refresh the page.
 I recommend to use Safari.
 - Strict mode forces components to render twice, therefor the initial messages will appear twice in development mode.
+If running the app in development mode, you can disable `reactStrictMode` from `next.config.mjs`